Managing Your Legal Costs

 Settlement is Generally the Best Way to Resolve a Divorce

 At Minyard Morris, we know that whenever possible, a case should be settled instead of litigated.
-With over 270 years of combined experience and a team of 18 experienced divorce attorneys, we understand how to make this happen.
+With almost 300 years of combined experience and a team of 19 experienced divorce attorneys, we understand how to make this happen.
 When circumstances warrant it, we use mediation to help expedite the resolution of a case.

 Unfortunately, there are cases where one spouse is determined to “have their day in court.”
 When one party refuses to cooperate and insists on a trial, then a settlement is no longer a viable option.
-In those cases, the only way to get a resolution is to ask for a trial date.
+In those cases, the only way to get a resolution is to proceed to trial.
 The most expedient path to resolution is to avoid delays, set realistic expectations and demands, be willing to participate in good-faith negotiations, and if necessary go to trial.

 A Team of Skilled Divorce Attorneys on Your Side